Drew-code/K-Nearest-Neighbors-Model/README.md

 from sklearn.metrics import classification_report, confusion_matrix
 from sklearn.neighbors import KNeighborsClassifier
 ```
-Next import the csv file and clean it up a little.
-Below we are importing the csv file as an object "df".
+Next import the csv file and assign it to an object.
+Below we are importing the csv file as an object ```df```.
 Once again we print the head of the data along with the info to get an idea of what the data looks like.

 ```